ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

 ---
 # Running a whole<br/>2D Game Engine<br/>in Unity

-I created an open source and code oriented 2D Framework written in [Haxe](https://haxe.org) and made it run inside **Unity** in order to extend its capabilities and support additional platforms like **consoles**.
+I created an open source 2D Game Engine in [Haxe language](https://haxe.org) and made it run inside **Unity** in order to extend its capabilities and support additional platforms like **consoles**.
 This post is a detailed technical overview of how it was achieved.

 ![Ceramic Pixel Platformer in Unity](/static/img/ceramic-pixel-platformer-in-unity-window.png)